byulparan/LinkUGen/README.md

     $ make
 ```

-after building, you should be move "LinkUGen(include Classes, Link.scx)" to the SuperCollider Extension directory.
+after building, you should be move "LinkUGen(include Classes, 'Link.scx' or 'Link.so')" to the SuperCollider Extension directory.